 Each of which may benefit your U.S. expatriate tax return.
 In fact, for many U.S. expats it will reduce your U.S. taxes to zero.

 Some of these preferential tax treatments or benefits for US expat tax in China include the:

 - If you are a U.S. citizen or a resident alien of the United States and you live in China, US expat tax in China is based on your worldwide income and as such must file a U.S. return for all the years that you are residing in China.
-However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings that is adjusted annually for inflation ($99,200 for 2014).
+However, as a U.S. expat you may qualify to reduce your U.S. taxable income up to an amount of your foreign earnings.
+There is an annual inflation adjustment for this exclusion amount.
 In addition, you can exclude or deduct certain foreign housing amounts.
 This is known as the Foreign Earned Income Exclusion and foreign housing exclusion.

 - When it comes to US expat tax in China, most US expatriates worry about “double taxation” – paying taxes to two different countries – the U.S. and China.
 A U.S. taxpayer working overseas in China may be able to reduce U.S. taxable income and “double taxation” by claiming the Foreign Tax Credit on Form 1116.
 Should any foreign income not be fully offset by the foreign earned income exclusion, housing exclusion or housing deduction, the foreign tax credit paid or accrued may be used as a deduction or credit on the U.S. tax return.
 Taxpayers can elect to either deduct the taxes as an itemized deduction on Schedule A or claim a credit against tax.
 In most cases, it is to your advantage to take foreign income taxes as a tax credit.

 A common but dangerous mistake is the assumption that if there is a zero U.S. tax liability with these tax benefits that there is no filing requirement for a US expat tax return while in Australia.
 That is not true.